Get exclusive updates as we build the industry’s first automated, multi-account Unified Managed Household. SIGN UP NOW

 Not All Taxes Were Created Equal

 When it comes to taxes, not all aspects are considered by popular tax software programs like TurboTax or H&R Block.
 While these tools assist in determining overall tax liability and can handle general tax-related matters, they do not specifically address investment tax efficiency.
-This is where LifeYield technology comes in.
+This is where SEI LifeYield technology comes in.

-LifeYield aims to provide advisors with the tools to create a fully tax-efficient experience for clients, from investment through withdrawal, to accumulation through decumulation.
-By coordinating assets across various accounts and leveraging the tax benefits of each account when rebalancing and taking withdrawals, LifeYield technology helps minimize a client’s investment taxes.
+SEI LifeYield aims to provide advisors with the tools to create a fully tax-efficient experience for clients, from investment through withdrawal, to accumulation through decumulation.
+By coordinating assets across various accounts and leveraging the tax benefits of each account when rebalancing and taking withdrawals, SEI LifeYield technology helps minimize a client’s investment taxes.

 Income Taxes and Short-Term Capital Gains